Alzheimer’s and Nutrition: Superfoods For Cognitive Health

 Chronic stress can cause changes that worsen neuronal damage and speed up the progression of dementia.

-Incorporating mindfulness practices or relaxation techniques not only helps to reduce stress but also creates a healthier brain environment that promotes better cognition.
+Incorporating practices or relaxation techniques not only helps to reduce stress but also creates a healthier brain environment that promotes better cognition.

 Lastly, getting enough sleep is essential for cognitive health.